This article explains how to scan a standalone API target with Probely.

 If the API requires authentication, the configuration depends on whether the API target was configured as OpenAPI or Postman Collection:

-• OpenAPI: the authentication configuration is made in the API target settings (learn more about it here)
+OpenAPI: the authentication configuration is made in the API target settings.
+Learn more about it in How to authenticate to scan an API target (OpenAPI).

-• Postman Collection: there's no need to configure the API target since the authentication is configured in the Postman Collection itself (learn more about it here)
+Postman Collection: there's no need to configure the API target since the authentication is configured in the Postman Collection itself.
+Learn more about it in How to configure an API target (Postman Collection).

 Configure the API Scanning Settings